addyosmani/backbone-fundamentals/chapters/10-pagination.md

 ##Paginator.requestPager

 In this section we're going to walk through using the requestPager.
 You would use this component when working with a service API which itself supports pagination.
-This component allows users to control the pagination settings for requests to this API (i.e navigate to the next, previous, N pages) via the client-side.
+This component allows users to control the pagination settings for requests to this API (i.e. navigate to the next, previous, N pages) via the client-side.

 The idea is that pagination, searching, and filtering of data can all be done from your Backbone application without the need for a page reload.